 As I pulled up to the mall, I noticed a swarm of police cars in the parking lot.
 Not wildly out of sorts for that mall, I thought.
 When I pulled around the back to park my car, I noticed a few more of them.
 Hmmm.

-For a split second, the thought crossed my mind: “What if it’s something to do with our store?”
+For a split second, it crossed my mind: “What if it’s something to do with our store?”
 Noooooooo.
 Perish the thought, I reckoned.
 We were due to catch a break, not be shit on once more.

 I came through the back, hung up my coat … and then felt my heart sink as I walked out onto the store’s floor and saw Jimmy in a discussion with a few cops who were taking detailed notes.